The Family Criminal Law Division

 If I apply for a protective order, will I leave your office with one?

-No. Since a protective order is a lawsuit that is filed in family court; we cannot issue one immediately.
-However, we will give you safety information and work on other options to help keep you and your family safe.
+No. A protective order is a lawsuit that is filed in family court and must be reviewed and issued by a judge.
+However, we will give you safety information and work on other options to increase you and your family’s safety.

 What is a temporary protective (ex-parte) order?

-A family court judge issues a temporary (ex-parte) protective order when we file your application for the protective order.
+If approved, a judge issues a temporary (ex-parte) protective order when a request for a final protective order is filed in court.
 It goes into effect when the Respondent is served and expires after a certain amount of time.
-Police may not arrest someone for violation of a temporary ex parte order.
-They may be able to make an arrest for criminal trespass if the facts support that.
+Police can arrest after the Respondent has been served with a temporary protective order.

 How can I file charges for a family violence criminal offense?